 Program/project personnel are likely to need training and additional information.
 The MRL criteria, threads, tutorials, tools and other information can be found on the DoD MRL site.

 The scope of the assessment and the associated MRL target will vary as a function of the stage of the life cycle() and specific program requirements.
 For example, one would not expect the same manufacturing maturity requirements for a low rate production item (e.g., a satellite) as compared to a high rate production program (e.g., ammunition, radios).
 However, in both cases there should be an adequate demonstration of manufacturing maturity, albeit different specific requirements, to ensure the program can achieve the cost, schedule, and performance requirements at the next level.
-The MRL process recognizes the uniqueness of every program and consequently it may not be cost effective to achieve the entire MRL target.
-However, it is essential the uniqueness of the situation be assessed and agreed upon by key decision makers, and that the risks are well understood before proceeding.
 Some examples that demonstrate how the scope may change are as follows:

 During the MSA Phase, an assessment may be conducted for a particular prototype conceptual design in the context of an AoA.
 Early consideration of producibility and affordability of a particular concept allows for adjustments to design margins before expensive testing or commitment to the achieved performance makes those changes irreversible.
 It also helps identify manufacturing technologies/capabilities that need to be developed in the next phase.
 The nominal MRL target would be 4 as an entrance criterion for Milestone A.